Chronology 1980-94

 Conductors of Chaos, edited by Ian Sinclair, anthology collecting 36 Underground poets all the way from the 1960s on.
 Recognises a younger generation.
 Vittoria Vaughan, The Mummery Preserver.
 Robert Hampson, Seaport; Rod Mengham, Unsung: New and Selected Poems; Tony Lopez, False Memory; Gavin Selerie, Roxy; Kelvin Corcoran, Melanie's Book

 1997 General Election in which the Labour Party win resoundingly and form a new government.
 End of 18 years of Conservative rule.
 David Rees, The London.
-Tony Lopez, False Memory.
 Tilla Brading, Possibility of inferno

 1998 John Goodby, A Birmingham Yank.
 Out of Everywhere, anthology, edited Maggie O'Sullivan (mainly North American but does include some British women poets from the “alternative” sector).
 Geoff Ward, Rainer Maria Rilke. duino elegies (this is not actually a translation!).
 Andy Jordan, The Mute Bride.
 Elisabeth Bletsoe, Landscape from a Dream.
 Selected Works (on-line only).
 Adrian Clarke, Millennial Shades & Three Papers.
 Paul Green, Communicator.
 Harry Gilonis/ Tony Baker, From Far Away.